lrmartins/lrmartins/content/scicomm/divulgacao/index.md

 ---
-title: Scientific Communication
+title: How does an anatomical study relate to evolutionary theory?
 reading_time: false
-summary: My post in the blog Science in the News about the early divergences in the animal tree of life
+summary: My post in the instagram [Museu de Zoologia da USP](https://www.instagram.com/p/CLKTakkHhyV/) about the comparative anatomy studies as the most robust sources of evidence for evolutionary theory.
 authors:
 date: "2020-02-19"
-lastmod: "2020-02-19"
 profile: false
 comments: false
 draft: false